Eva is the manager of Vissinggaard and was educated as a teacher. Eva has worked

 well as travel to Denmark by key weavers and members from Lupane Women's Centre.
 The programme

-will be running from 2014 to 2016.
-The programme is organized by The New Basket Workshop in
+ran from 2014 to 2016.
+The programme was organized by The New Basket Workshop in

 South Africa and Lupane Women's Centre in Zimbabwe.

 Tatinga is the name of a basketry collaboration between Ane Lyngsgaard, myself and Mumwa Craft Ass. in Mongo in Western Province in Zambia in 2016.